CVisionk/alx-low_level_programming/0x00-hello_world/README.md

     return 0;
 }
 </code></pre>
-- How to print text using printf, puts and putchar:
-    - `TASK OBJECTIVES`
-- How to get the size of a specific type using the unary operator sizeof:
-    - `TASK OBJECTIVE`
-- How to compile using gcc:
-    - `TASK OBJECTIVE`

 - What is the default program name when compiling with gcc:
     - a.out if no output file name is specified.
-- What is the official C coding style and how to check your code with betty-style
-    - `TASK OBJECTIVE`
-- How to find the right header to include in your source code when using a standard library function:
-    - `TASK OBJECTIVE`
 - How does the main function influence the return value of the program:
     - The `main` function's return value is used as the program's exit status.
 Returning 0 typically indicates successful execution, while returning a non-zero value indicates an error.
+- `TASK OBJECTIVES:`
+    - How to print text using printf, puts and putchar:
+    - How to get the size of a specific type using the unary operator sizeof
+    - How to compile using gcc:
+    - What is the official C coding style and how to check your code with betty-style
+    - How to find the right header to include in your source code when using a standard library function:

 ## Requirements
 * C